Alkesst/pytwebot/README.md

 ```
 The BotListener is just a class that extends from tweepy.StreamListener.
 The method on_status is just the actions you'll do when there's a new tweet in the stream.
 The methon on_error just ends the stream if the stream raises the error 420.

+The script tweet_current_status.py is necessary tu run it in a Raspberry Pi.
+The script take some info from the current status of the Rpi and tweets it to the world.